heptarch/heptarch.github.io/drafts/rbl2.md

 leadership, which I'll get to below.

 This approach is driven by a few different considerations.
-First of all, a core flanked by specialized research teams provides a natural structure for hiring and collaborative management; second, it makes interdisciplinary critical mass the foundation of
+First of all, having a core flanked by specialized research teams gives management, hiring, and strategic vision a natural structure;
+second, it takes interdisciplinary critical mass a key

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>